ur-whitelab/nmrdata/README.md

 ## Making New Data

-See commands `parse-shiftml`, `parse-metabolites`, `parse-shiftx` which are parsers for various databases.
+See commands `nmrparse shiftml`, `nmrparse metabolites`, `nmrparse shiftx` which are parsers for various databases.

 ### From RefDB Files